Appeal against a Charity Commission decision about your charity

 The Charities Act 2011 contains rules on appealing to the tribunal.

-Schedule 6 sets out what decisions can be appealed or reviewed.
+The Charities (Protection and Social Investment) Act 2016 sets out what decisions can be appealed or reviewed.

 You can read more detailed rules on how your appeal will be handled in the General Regulatory Chamber procedure rules.